What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - Spray the solution on the inside surface of the equipment including all critical areas.

-- Perform cleaning through spray ball at the specified flow rate, time, and frequency.
+- Perform cleaning through a spray ball at the specified flow rate, time, pressure, and frequency.

 - Inspect visually with the help of UV light for any fluorescence post-cleaning.